 Applications for Teacher Education must be made through the Department for Education (DfE) Apply system.
-Details on how to apply are available at https://www.gov.uk/apply-for-teacher-training.
+Details on how to apply are available on the DfE website.

 Offers are made on a first-come, first-served basis and therefore early application is advised.